FreEM-corpora/FreEMnorm/README.md

 }
 ```

-Please keep me posted if you use this data! simon.gabay[at]unige.ch
+Please keep me posted if you use this data!

 ## Contact
 simon.gabay[at]unige.ch